 International Trade and Biological Invasions: A Queuing Theoretic Analysis of the Prevention Problem

-We propose and develop a new framework for analyzing the problem of precluding biological invasions caused by ships transporting internationally traded goods between nations and continents.
-In particular, we apply the methods of queuing theory to study the problem of precluding a biological invasion from a long run perspective.
+We propose and develop a new framework for studying the problem of preventing biological invasions caused by ships transporting internationally traded goods between countries and continents.
+Specifically, we apply the methods of queuing theory to analyze the problem of preventing a biological invasion from a long run perspective.
 First, we characterize two simple regulatory regimes as two different kinds of queues.
 Second, we show how to pose a publically owned port manager's decision problem as an optimization problem using queuing theoretic techniques.
 Third, we compare and contrast the optimality conditions emanating from our analysis of the M/M/I/U and the M/M/I/I inspection regimes.
 We conclude by discussing possible extensions to our basic models.

-Keywords: Biological Invasion, International Trade, Queuing Theory, Uncertainty
+Keywords: Natural Resources, Biological Invasion, Queuing Theory, Maritime Trade

 Suggested Citation: Suggested Citation